sigfush/889shk/README.md

 In addition to exploring BDNF genotype-specific differences in the default-mode network, we were interested in examining if and how these differences were manifested in language profiles in our subjects.
 To achieve this goal, we wrote a simple Matlab script that extracts the correlation between two areas (as we were only interested in connections that survived our permutation analysis).
 This script is titled "extract_connections" and has been made available.
 Usage requires setting a path to a specific directory and specifying regions of interest ('roi1' and 'roi2').
 The connection strength can then be associated with behavioral measures.

+# Acknowledgements
+- Dr. Grigori Yourganov (University of South Carolina, Department of Psychology) for his immense Matlab scripting talents.
+Grigori should be credited as the primary author of the Matlab scripts referenced in the current work.
+- Dr. Chris Rorden (University of South Carolina, Department of Psychology) for guidance, assistance, and support on this project.
+Chris was the instructor for the course for which this project was completed.

 Results from these analyses will be reported in a poster presented at the Society for the Neurobiology of Language Conference in August, 2019.